learn-co-curriculum/phase-3-active-record-migrations/README.md

 ## Setup

-1. We're going to use the `activerecord` gem to create a mapping between our database and model.
+We're going to use the `activerecord` gem to create a mapping between our database and model.
+Clone down this lesson and code-along to get to the solution.
-2. While this is marked as a Readme, you should code-along with this document.
-   If you have access to a Flatiron School sandbox (you'll see a blue button up top), launch it.
-If you're working on a local system, simply open a new terminal window.
-3. Once you're in a terminal environment, issue `git clone <clone source path>`.
-You'll find the path by clicking on the "Clone or download" button at the [repo][].
-4. `cd` into the cloned directory e.g. `cd mechanics-of-migrations-v-000/`
-5. Ensure you can `bundle` in the directory: `bundle install`
-6. If that works, then you're ready to proceed.
-If not, use a help resource like Ask a Question or ask a facilitator.

 ## Migrations